Bridge of Sighs, Cambridge: History

 In the early 19th century, St. John's College added accommodation on the west side of the River Cam, an area known as the Backs, with the construction of New Court.
 The new buildings and the bridge linking them with the original college buildings were designed in 1827 by Henry Hutchinson in the fashionable Gothic Revival style.
 Construction was completed in 1831, shortly before his death.

 On two occasions, students have pulled the prank of dangling a car under the bridge.
 In the first incident (in June 1963), a 1928 Austin 7 was punted down the river using four punts that had been lashed together, then hoisted up under the bridge using ropes.
 The second incident (in 1968) a Bond or Reliant Regal three-wheeler car was dangled under the bridge.
 In neither case was the bridge damaged.

-Lee Kuan Yew and Kwa Geok Choo at the bridge, 1940s.

 The bridge was a favourite spot of former Singaporean Prime Minister Lee Kuan Yew, who had photos taken there in 1947 when he was a student, upon Lee Hsien Loong's graduation in 1974 and in 2000.